CRea7/Hotel-System/README.md

 The database in its current state is very simple only making use of 2 models.
 A guest can stay in many rooms but only 1 room can house 1 guest so when a guest is checked in they're assigned to that room and no other.

+Each guest has a check option which can have 3 different states which are in, out and waiting. if a guest is waiting they have not been assigned a room.
+If a guest is checked in they have been assigned a room.
+If the check is out the user has been checked out of the room and the room state is set to cleaning and guest empty.
+Each guest also specify a room type and will only be checked into a room of that type.

+When a guest is checked into a room the guests name is assigned to the room so the staff know who is in what room. the room also has a room type and capacity so the system can see if the room is eligible for the guest that is trying to be checked in.
 #### Guests
 ~~~
 [